julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 In practice, it's better to prepare the system for what's required to avoid accumulating defects which will inevitably lead to some kind of failure.

-Even though YAGNI was coined by an Ron Jeffries, a software engineer, it was never intended to be an engineering principle but a procurement principle. (see also: [10 Popular Purchasing principles DEBUNKED](10-Popular-Purchasing-Principles-DEBUNKED.md#be-skeptical))
+Even though YAGNI was coined by Ron Jeffries, a software engineer, it was never intended to be an engineering principle but a procurement principle. (see also: [10 Popular Purchasing principles DEBUNKED](10-Popular-Purchasing-Principles-DEBUNKED.md#be-skeptical))

 ### You will probably need this.